In August 1754, Susannah Johnson gave birth to a daughter in the Vermont wilderness during a forced march by her Indian captors.

 The markers still stand, though only near their original location.
 People know them as the Vermont Indian stones.

 Susannah Johnson was born Feb.
 20, 1729 or 1730, in Lunenberg, Mass., one of 12 children to Moses and Susanna Hastings Willard.
 She was descended from Maj.
 Simon Willard, who founded Concord, Mass., and Thomas Hastings, who immigrated to America in the Puritan Great Migration.

 At the age of 14 she moved to Charlestown with her family.
-The settlement amounted to little more than a fort, a saw mill and a cluster of huts for about 10 families.
+The New Hampshire settlement amounted to little more than a fort, a saw mill and a cluster of huts for about 10 families.

 Susannah Johnson’s step-uncles settled Charlestown, but Indians killed one of them during King George’s War, the third of the four French and Indian Wars.